 At this stage, balance, speed and control are the most important.
 This is the hardest and scariest step:

-- If you have the tip of the shelf at about 135 degrees*, then step in 1x to the other side (without turning your sail)
+- If you have the nose of the board at about 135 degrees*, then you step in 1x to the other side (without turning your sail)

 - Make sure you stand straight on your board, so this is different from just windsurfing!
 This also keeps your weight straight on your board

 - In order to move as little as possible, we recommend removing the front foot from the foot strap in 1 x and placing it next to the other foot (i.e. in the middle, just in front of the rear foot straps)

 - And then immediately after placing your back foot in the other front footstrap.
 Therefore, it helps if your back foot is already in the middle and just in front of the rear foot straps, so that the distance is not too large